 I’ve never been a fan of winter, but I’m a huge fan of its vegetables.
 I’m a root and tuber girl.
-Parsnips, carrots, beets, sweet potatoes, Jerusalem artichokes––I love them all!
+Parsnips, carrots, beets, sweet potatoes, Jerusalem artichokes––I love them all, especially in soup!

 Despite my aversion to winter weather, I do find it bittersweet when spring comes and I have to say goodbye to my favorite nourishing roots, and all of the nourishing dishes I make with them.
 (Although I never say goodbye to sweet potatoes, of course!)